blindnet-io/devrel-management/docs/use-cases/deezer.md

 Deezer should feed blidnet devkit with general information (Privacy Policy, server locations, retention policies) and provides a mapping between data categories in its database and [PRIV](https://github.com/blindnet-io/product-management/blob/main/refs/schemas/priv/RFC-PRIV.md) terms.

-blindnet's PRIV (Privacy Request Interchange Vocabulary) is an easy-to-use taxonomy of tags - an entry point to the a whole world of automation.
-It allows to connect an existing system with blindnet's knowledge base and rule engines in oder to deliver the ultimate privacy experience.
+blindnet's PRIV (Privacy Request Interchange Vocabulary) is an easy-to-use taxonomy of tags - an entry point to the whole world of automation.
+It allows to connect an existing system with blindnet's knowledge base and rule engines in order to deliver the ultimate privacy experience.

 ### Step 2 - Report key events